 Paul flies gliders and vintage aeroplanes and has been a qualified bush pilot.
 He also likes the theatre, hill-walking, going to museums and art galleries, and running very slowly.

-Institute of Organic Chemistry and Biochemistry, Czech Academy of Sciences, Prague, Czech Republic
+Institute of Organic Chemistry and Biochemistry, Czech Academy of Sciences, Praha, Czech Republic

 Faculty of Natural Sciences, Comenius University, Bratislava, Slovakia